kaptcha0/kaptcha0.github.io/src/content/blog/homelab-101.md

 So welcome to my adventures in as I homelab the right way.

-# planning
+## planning

 I stumbled across a video by Mischa van den Burg where he outlined how his homelab is set up.
 You can go watch it [here](https://youtu.be/WfDwFvl5XBo?si=pckxMDQSORhG6lAp):

 <div>
     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/WfDwFvl5XBo?si=oYQKlgfu43VWi6OC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 He pretty much outlined how he built his homelab in a way that's declarative and easy to document and modify.
 Taking heavy inspiration from this, I decided to build a similar homelab.

-> 💡 Keep in mind
->
-> as of right now, I have surface-level knowledge on what I'm going to be talking about.
+> Keep in mind, as of right now, I have surface-level knowledge on what I'm going to be talking about.
 I did some very rudimentary planning (with the help of our dear friend, ChatGPT) and decided to use those tools based off of industry standards.
 Don't worry, though.
 I'll do a deep dive on things as they come up.

-## infrastructure
+### infrastructure

 I decided manage the infrastructure and everything using Terraform, Ansible, and Kubernetes: